Edb83/penny-for-your-thoughts/README.md

   _e.g seasons, landscape / portrait_

-- Mockup of image for chosen options
+- Mock-up of image for chosen options

   _e.g 'Show me what Twisted Tree looks like on a card / in large print'_

 - Option to order cards with a choice of messages / bespoke messages

-- Sign-up form submission functionality
+- Improved form validation

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>